Science >> Physics for Kids

 Physics for Kids

 Behavior of Light as a Wave

-In physics, light is type of electromagnetic radiation that is visible to the eye.
-Light has the unique property that it can be described in physics as both a wave and as a stream of particles called photons
+In physics, light is a type of electromagnetic radiation that is visible to the eye.
+Light has the unique property that it can be described in physics as both a wave and as a stream of particles called photons.

 On this page we will describe some of the behaviors of light as a wave including reflection, refraction, and diffraction.

 One of the most important wave-like behaviors of light is reflection.
 It is reflected light that we see with our eyes.
 How light reflects off objects affects the colors we see as well.

 When a wave strikes a new medium, some of the wave will bounce off the surface.
 How reflective the surface is will determine how much light (and what wavelengths of light) will be reflected and how much will be absorbed or transmitted.